udacity/FCND-Backyard-Flyer/README.md

 The python code you write is similar to how the drone would be controlled from a ground station computer or an onboard companion computer.
 Since communication with the drone is done using MAVLink, you will be able to use your code to control an PX4 quadcopter autopilot with very little modification!

 ## Task
-The required task is to command the drone to fly a 10m box at a 3m altitude.
+The required task is to command the drone to fly a 10 meter box at a 3 meter altitude.
 This box will flown in two ways: manual control and autonomous control.

 Manual control of the drone is done using the instructions found with the simulator.